 In this case, the sponsoring parent or guardian must meet the sponsor eligibility requirements.

-You are required to be in a genuine relationship with your spouse.
+You are required to be in a genuine relationship with your prospective spouse.
 The purpose of this visa is to allow you to enter Australia so that you can marry your fiancé and live together as husband and wife.